Ben-G/Website/content/post/24-Flux-iOS.md

 Each Flux feature has two main areas that need to be tested:

-1. The business logic in the store
+1. The business logic in the store.
-2. The view model providers (these are our React-like functions that produce a description of the UI based on an input state)
+2. The view model providers (these are our React-like functions that produce a description of the UI based on an input state).

 #### Testing Stores